Why is creating a Profile is so important?

 Your Profile should represent you, as a legal person.
 This includes songwriters, performers, musicians, producers, contributors, etc.

-Organisations are meant to represent a registered legal entity such as a publishing company (Publisher) or a music production company/record label/recording studio (Collaborator).
+Organisations are meant to represent your registered legal entity such as a publishing company (Publisher) or a music production company/record label/recording studio (Collaborator).

 Editing a Profile